intelops/genval/README.md

-**Review Feedback**: Genal provides feedback based on best practice validation.
+**Review Feedback**: Genval provides feedback based on best practice validation.
 Use this feedback to refine your Dockerfile.

 ### Validation and Generation of Kubernetes configurations

 The validation and generation of Kubernetes and CRD manifests are facilitated through the use of [cuelang](https://cuelang.org/docs/).
 When using Genval for validating and generating Kubernetes and related manifests, make use of the Genval tool in `cue` mode.
 This mode necessitates JSON input provided via the `--reqinput` flag.
 Furthermore, you should specify a `resource` flag, indicating the Kubernetes or CRD `Kind` that requires validation.
 Additionally, attach the `.cue schema definitions` to the `--policy` flag.
-These policy files can be provided wither store in the users local file system or from a remote URL, like a Git repository.
+These policy files can be provided from the users local file system or from a remote URL, like a Git repository.

 You have the flexibility to employ multiple `--policy` flags, allowing you to supply distinct `.cue` definitions as needed.
-For instance, your DevSecOps team can furnish a schema that enforces security best practices for a specific environment, encompassing all the pertinent mandatory fields.
+For instance, your DevSecOps/Platform engineering team can furnish a schema that enforces security best practices for a specific environment, encompassing all the pertinent mandatory fields.
 This approach leaves room for custom fields like `metadata`, `image`, `replicas`, specific to a **Deployment**, to be provided by the development teams.
 In the `cue` mode, development teams can then contribute their customized policies for validation and generation, tailoring the configurations to suit their particular environments.

 Example:

 ```shell
 $ genval  --mode  cue  --reqinput  ./templates/inputs/cue/deploy,json  \
   --resource  Deployment  \
   --policy  ./templates/defaultpolicies/cue/deployment.cue  \